charandeep-reddy/psyfolio/README.md

 ## 🎉 That's It!

 You're all set!
 Start editing the config files and watch your portfolio come to life! 🚀

 ---

+## 🎨 Credits & Inspiration

+This portfolio is inspired by the **vCard Personal Portfolio** template created by [codewithsadee](https://github.com/codewithsadee).

+-  **Original Template**: [vCard Personal Portfolio](https://github.com/codewithsadee/vcard-personal-portfolio) (HTML, CSS, JavaScript)

+> This Next.js version has been rebuilt using modern web technologies while maintaining the design inspiration from the original template.

+---